jenting/longhorn/enhancements/20210525-async-pull-backups.md

    - The `backup list` command includes listing all backup volumes and the historical volume backups and read these metadata.
      We'd like to change the `backup list` behavior to perform list only, but not read the metadata.
    - The `backup inspect` command supports read historical volume backup metadata only.
-     We'd like to extend it to support read historical volume backup metadata and also read backup volume metadata.
+     We'd like to add `backup inspect-volume` subcommand to support read backup volume metadata.

 ### User Stories